Highway to the Reich: Scenarios

-All of these scenarios, and all four maps, can be joined together into a 106-turn campaign game.
+All of these scenarios, and all four maps, can be joined into a 106-turn campaign game.
 Wargamer Academy rates the complexity of the game 10 on a scale of 10.

 Publication history

 Highway to the Reich was designed by Jay Nelson and Irad B. Hardy, with cartography and artistic design by Redmond A. Simonsen, and was released in a large box by SPI in January 1976.
 Players immediately found many problems with the rules.
 SPI first issued several sets of errata, but finally hired Eric Goldberg to completely rewrite the rules.
-This second edition of the rulebook was released in July 1977, and was offered free to anyone who had already purchased the first edition of the game.
+This second edition of the rule book was released in July 1977, and was offered free to anyone who had already purchased the first edition of the game.

 After the demise of SPI, Decision Games acquired the license to the game and in 2008 issued a revised edition titled Highway to the Reich: The Allied Airborne Invasion of Holland, 1944, designed by J.A.
 Nelson and Joe Youst, with artwork by Joe Youst.